A Complete Guide To The Jewish Ghetto Rome

 Marvel at the Portico di Ottavia

 Overlooking the history of the Jewish Ghetto is the Portico di Ottavia, the ruins of an ancient Roman gate built in 27 BC by the orders of Emperor Augustus.
 It is named after his sister, Octavia the Younger.
-Beyond the gates were once temples dedicated to Juno and Jupiter, along with a library.
+Beyond the gates were once temples dedicated to Juno and Jupiter, who are also involved in many Roman myths and legends, along with a library.

 Jewish Ghetto Rome